hfahrudin/orkes/docs/source/getting_started/index.rst

 Here's what you'll find in this section:

 *   :doc:`Introduction <intro>`: Get an overview of Orkes and its core philosophy.
-*   :doc:`How it works <htw>`: Dive into the mechanics of Orkes and understand its architecture.
+*   :doc:`Features <features>`: Dive into the mechanics of Orkes and understand its architecture.
 *   :doc:`Examples <examples>`: See Orkes in action with practical code examples.
 *   :doc:`Development Guide <dev>`: Learn how to set up your environment and contribute to Orkes.